F5Networks/f5-bigip-runtime-init/examples/terraform/aws/README.md

 ## Description

-This directory provides a simple terraform example to demonstrate provisioning and onboarding a BIG-IP system using BIG-IP Runtime-Init in AWS.
+This directory provides a simple Terraform example to demonstrate provisioning and onboarding a BIG-IP system using BIG-IP Runtime-Init in AWS.

 ## Prerequisites
  * Terraform (v1.1.6)